-We pass Beachy Head and I point it out to Passepartout as a popular spot for suicides, as I had done on an earlier walk in London across Archway Bridge, and thought briefly on what a morbid tourist trail I was taking her on.
+We pass Beachy Head.
+I point it out to Passepartout as a popular spot for suicides, as I had done on an earlier walk in London across Archway Bridge, and briefly mull on the morbid tourist trail I was taking her on.

 We push on ourselves, heading towards Bournemouth.
 Goodbyes and thanks for the lifts and the sofas to sleep on are said to our friends and we board the train, with a change ahead at Southampton.

 We disembark at Bournemouth’s grand, cathedral-like station.
 The seaside, solid, Victorian buildings here contrasting with the Regency cake-walk of Brighton.

 We jump on a local bus, open top in the summer.
 The fellow passengers seem either day-trippers – shorts, shirtless – or Bournemothian old ladies – thick winter coats and headscarves.

 We drive through the suburbs of Bournemouth, having a top-deck view down on the town.

 And down on the discarded lone shoe or pair of schoolboy trousers that you always seem to see lying on the top of bus shelters.

 I always wonder how they get there.
 The result of some unpopular boy’s de-bagging on the back seats of the bus?
 Always makes me feel a bit sad.

 We head further into Dorset, towards the Isle of Purbeck – which isn’t really an isle.

 We cross on the Sandbanks ferry: sat high up on the bus as we’re pulled by chains over the entrance of Poole harbour on a floating raft.